mattermost/mattermost/doc/install/Production-RHEL6.md

   * ``` curl http://localhost```
   * You should see a page titles *Mattermost - Signup*
   * Not seeing the page?
 Look for errors with ``` sudo cat /var/log/audit/audit.log | grep nginx | grep denied```
-  * **Optional** if you're running on the same server as the Mattermost server and see 502 errors you may need to run `setsebool -P httpd_can_network_connect true` because SELinux is preventing the connection
+  * **Optional** if you're running on the same server as the Mattermost server and see 502 errors you may need to run `sudo setsebool -P httpd_can_network_connect true` because SELinux is preventing the connection

 ## Set up Nginx with SSL (Recommended)
 1. You will need a SSL cert from a certificate authority.